 “Do not ask yourself what the world needs.
 Ask yourself what makes you come alive, and go do that, because what the world needs is people who have come alive.”–Howard Thurman

-I am a Southern girl who moved to Morocco and then the Dominican Republic where I write, travel, mom, teach, and learn…so far, across 4 continents and the Caribbean.
-Every sense is on high alert and I love sharing this journey of adventure, relationship, and beauty–gifts that make life rich wherever we live, whatever our age.
+I am a Southern girl who moved to Morocco and then the Dominican Republic to write, travel, mom, teach, and learn…so far, across 4 continents and the Caribbean.
+After living abroad three years, I moved back home in 2017 to Nashville, Tennessee.
+Every sense is still on high alert and I love sharing this journey of adventure, relationship, and beauty–gifts that make life rich wherever we live, whatever our age.
 I believe there is always something new to discover whether in our own backyard or country-hopping abroad.

 Like many who take the road less traveled, I love Paulo Coelho’s words in The Alchemist: “People are capable, at any time in their lives, of doing what they dream of.”
 We may not get everything we dream of at once, but I’ve learned God fulfills desires He plants within us.
 I am so thankful for living my dream of having children and raising two amazing human beings.
 I’m so thankful for the creation of another life–mine– and watching it continue to grow.